 - There's a Vlad campaign in The Forgotten expansion of Age of Empires II.
 One of the missions includes a cutscene about the impalement of thousands of Ottomans in Târgoviste.

 - Saints Row: Gat Out of Hell has Vlad sent to him Hell where he became general of Satan's legions, but after a failed attempt to invade Heaven, Satan punished him to a fate worse than death...
-By forcing him to listen "Wheels On The Bus" for all eternity.
+By forcing him to listen to "Wheels On The Bus" in a daycare center for all eternity.
 He joins Johnny and Kinzie as their ally after being freed from prison and clearing out his fortress after it has been taken over by some demonic dudebros.